 FAQs

 - Q: Are there any specific exercises that can help prevent ACL tears?
-A: Yes, exercises that focus on strengthening the muscles around the knee, improving balance, and enhancing landing techniques can help prevent ACL tears.
+A: Yes, exercises that focus on strengthening the muscles around the knee, improving balance, and refining landing techniques can help prevent ACL tears.
 Some effective exercises include squats, lunges, jump training, and single-leg stability exercises.

 - Q: How often should football players replace their helmets?
 A: Most helmet manufacturers recommend replacing helmets every 10 years.
 However, it’s important to inspect helmets regularly for any signs of damage or wear.
 If a helmet has been involved in a significant impact, it should be evaluated and possibly replaced sooner.

 - Q: How can I tell if my football cleats fit properly?
-A: Properly fitting cleats should have about a thumb’s width of space between your longest toe and the end of the shoe.
+A: Properly fitting cleats should leave about a thumb’s width of space between your longest toe and the end of the shoe.
 They should feel snug but not tight, with no slipping in the heel.
 It’s best to try on cleats later in the day when your feet are slightly swollen, and wear the same type of socks you’ll use during play.